+The only currently defined value is 1 for SHA-1, so there is no configuration field for it.

+Opt-out

+Setting this bit to 1 enables NSEC3 opt-out, which is discussed in NSEC3 Opt-Out.

+Iterations

-- Algorithm: The only currently defined value is 1 for SHA-1, so there is no configuration field for it. - Opt-out: Set this to 1 for NSEC3 opt-out, which we discuss in NSEC3 Opt-Out. - Iterations: Iterations defines the number of additional times to apply the algorithm when generating an NSEC3 hash.
-More iterations yield more secure results, but consume more resources for both authoritative servers and validating resolvers.
-The considerations here are similar to those seen in Key Sizes, of security versus resources. - Salt: The salt cannot be configured explicitly, but you can provide a salt length and named generates a random salt of the given length.
-We learn more about salt in NSEC3 Salt.
+Iterations defines the number of additional times to apply the algorithm when generating an NSEC3 hash.
+More iterations consume more resources for both authoritative servers and validating resolvers.
+The considerations here are similar to those seen in Key Sizes, of security versus resources.